Bio

 His wide-ranging and influential journal articles include Mind the Gap: Why do people act environmentally and what are the barriers to pro-environmental behavior?
 (2002), the single most highly cited journal article by an urban planning academic in North America.

-In addition to its theoretical contributions, Mind the Gap continues to have great practical impact around the world, influencing policy development by leading think-tanks such as the Stockholm Environment Institute and the Economic and Social Research Institute; governments such as the USACanada, Australia, New Zealand, UKFrance, and Ireland, as well as regional/global governing entities such as the European Parliament, the European Environment Agency, the United Nations Environment Program (UNEP) and the Food And Agriculture Organization (FAO) of the United Nations, among others.
+In addition to its theoretical contributions, Mind the Gap continues to have great practical impact around the world, influencing policy development by leading think-tanks such as the National Bureau of Economic Research, the Stockholm Environment Institute, the German Institute of Development and Sustainability, The Brookings Institution, and the Economic and Social Research Institute: governments such as the USACanada, Australia, New Zealand, UK, Scotland, France, Denmark and Ireland, as well as regional/global entities such as the European Union, the European Parliament, the European Environment Agency, the Organisation for Economic Cooperation and Development, the United Nations Environment Program, the United Nations Development Programme, and the UN Food And Agriculture Organization, among others.

 Complementing his academic writing, he publishes regularly in popular, quality media such as The Guardian, The Boston Globe, TIME and The Conversation.